 The cause of a possible death (natural or unnatural) and the circumstances surrounding the incident (violent or not) will affect your behaviour during the event and during post-trauma procedures.

-Remember: There is a Clinical Counsellor on staff that is able to provide crisis debriefing.
+Remember: There is a Clinical Counsellor on staff that is able to provide crisis debriefing and EAP is also available.

 Never assume someone is dead until certified by appropriate medical personnel.
 Provide all possible support until that time.